fbpx

 With All Snacks, Moderation Is Key

 If you take anything away from this, remember that you should give your dog popcorn in moderation, like all snacks.
-Eating too many Wsnacks is never good for anyone’s health, whether they’re dogs or humans.
+Eating too many snacks is never good for anyone’s health, whether they’re dogs or humans.
 Want to know which foods are safe for dogs to snack on?
 Check out our list of foods not to feed dogs, which includes several foods that are dog-approved.
 And if you want to be extra safe, buy dog treats that are made specifically to enhance your canine buddy’s health.

 Why Trust Canine Journal?